cschladetsch/RustP2PChat/Readme.md

 - 🔄 Perfect Forward Secrecy - Can enhance current encryption
 - 🔄 Certificate pinning - For enhanced security

+## 🛡️ Security Notice

+This implementation uses 1024-bit RSA keys for demonstration and educational purposes.
+For production use in high-security environments, consider upgrading to 2048-bit or 4096-bit RSA keys, or implementing elliptic curve cryptography (ECC) for better performance and security.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Some areas where contributions would be valuable:

+- Enhanced encryption algorithms (ECC, post-quantum cryptography)
+- GUI interface development
+- Mobile platform support
+- Peer discovery mechanisms
+- Network protocol optimizations

-## License
+## 📄 License

 This project is open source and available under the MIT License.